Fujiwara no Tamekane

-Fujiwara no Tamekane (藤原為兼, Fujiwara Tamekane), also known as Kyōgoku Tamekane (京極為兼), was a poet, an official in the Imperial court of Emperor Fushimi, and a senior bureaucrat of the Kamakura shogunate.
+Fujiwara no Tamekane (藤原為兼, Fujiwara Tamekane), also known as Kyōgoku Tamekane (京極為兼), was a prominent Japanese poet, an official in the Imperial court of Emperor Fushimi, and a senior bureaucrat of the Kamakura shogunate.

-Tamekane was the grandson of poet Fujiwara no Tameie.
+Tamekane was the grandson of esteemed poet Fujiwara no Tameie.

 In the Imperial Daijō-kan, he rose to the rank of Chūnagon and Dainagon.

 In 1298, he was banished to Sado Island.
 Later, this exile was modified to banishment in Tosa province.

-In 1312 he compiled the Gyokuyō Wakashū.
+In 1312, he compiled the Gyokuyō Wakashū.

 Selected works

 In a statistical overview derived from writings by and about Kyōgoku Tamekane, OCLC/WorldCat encompasses roughly 10+ works in 30+ publications in 2 languages and 400+ library holdings.